SSL / TLS

 default_backend webservers

-3. Optional: set the global configuration parameters ocsp-update.maxdelay and ocsp-update.mindelay to specify the minimum and maximum intervals between automatic updates of the same OCSP response.
+3. Optional: Set the global configuration parameters ocsp-update.maxdelay and ocsp-update.mindelay to specify the minimum and maximum intervals between automatic updates of the same OCSP response.
 Their defaults are 3600 seconds (1 hour) and 300 seconds (5 minutes), respectively. ocsp-update.mindelay must be set to a value lower than that specified for ocsp-update.maxdelay.

 Name of directive changed